| Western GeoPower Unit 1 – The Geysers

 Project History

-The Geysers Geothermal Field has produced commercial geothermal power continuously since the early 1960s and produces “dry’ steam – a feature that reduces both capital and operating costs of power generation.
-Present generation from the three operating companies in the field – Calpine Corporation, U.S. Renewables and Northern California Power Agency – is about 900 megawatts (MW).
+The Geysers Geothermal Field has produced commercial geothermal power continuously since 1960 and is one of only five geothermal fields in the world that produce “dry’ steam – a feature that reduces both capital and operating costs of power generation.
+Present generation from the two operating companies in the field – Calpine Corporation and Northern California Power Agency – is about 900 megawatts (MW).

-The demonstrated production history and large database of resource information available from the leasehold, minimizes the risks of new development.
-GeothermEx, Inc. of Richmond, California projects that the Unit 1 leasehold will support a 35 MWe power plant for a minimum of 20 years, with generation continuing at a slightly reduced output factor for a further 10 years.
+There is a demonstrated production history and a large database of resource information available from the Unit 15 leasehold, minimizing the resource-related risks of new development.
+GeothermEx, Inc. of Richmond, California projects that the Unit 15 leasehold will commercially support a 25.5 MW (net) power plant for a minimum of 20 years, with generation continuing at a slightly reduced output factor through 30 years.

 GeothermEx is a recognized international authority in the evaluation of geothermal resources and has been involved in the development of all the geothermal fields in the United States and over 750 projects worldwide.
 The company has been associated with the development of The Geysers Geothermal Field for over 30 years.